kokkos/kokkos-core-wiki/HierarchicalParallelism.md

                 team_member.team_rank ();
         // Calculate the sum of the global thread ids of this team int team_sum = team_member.reduce (k);
-         // Atomicly add the value to a global value a() += team_sum;
+         // Atomically add the value to a global value a() += team_sum;
       });

-The name "`TeamPolicy`" makes it explicit that a kernel using it constitutes a parallel region with respect to the team.
+The name `TeamPolicy` makes it explicit that a kernel using it constitutes a parallel region with respect to the team.

 ## 8.3 Team scratch pad memory